-Regional threat assessments have already been completed by regional councils in Aotearoa New Zealand (Bloxham et al. 2024; Crisp 2020, Crisp et al. 2022, 2023a, 2023b, 2024; Jarvie et al. 2023a, 2023b, 2024a, 2024b; Melzer et al. 2022a, 2022b; Simpkins et al. 2023).
-This report is the first regional assessment of the conservation status of amphibian species in the Otago region.
-Two amphibian species are currently present in the Otago region, both of which are Regionally Introduced and Naturalised.
-An additional taxon was identified as Regionally Extirpated; this taxon has, in fact, has gone extinct.
+Regional threat assessments have already been completed by regional councils in Aotearoa New Zealand (Bloxham et al. 2024; Crisp 2020, Crisp et al. 2022, 2023a, 2023b, 2024; Jarvie 2024; Jarvie and Cooper 2024; Jarvie et al. 2023, 2024a, 2024b, 2025; Melzer et al. 2022a, 2022b; Simpkins et al. 2023).
+This report is an update to the regional assessment of the conservation status of amphibian species in Otago.
+Two amphibian species are currently present in the Otago, both of which are Regionally Introduced and Naturalised.
+An additional taxon was identified as Regionally Extirpated, with this taxon being globally extinct.

 The extinct amphibian taxon Markham's frog, Leiopelma markhami, is known from Mt Nicholas Station, near Lake Whakatipu (Easton 2018).
 The age of this specimen is dated as 1,413 calendar years before present (where present is 2016; L. Easton. pers. comm.
 April 9, 2024).
 This specimen was radiocarbon dated from other material collected from the same-time averaged layer within the fossil deposits due to the small size of the frog fossils (Easton 2018).
 Although this radiocarbon date illustrates that an endemic frog taxon was present during the Holocene in Otago, they likely disappeared following the arrival of humans to Aotearoa New Zealand due to the introduction of mammalian predators and habitat loss (Worthy 1987, Easton 2018).
+More information on the distributions of extinct frogs in Aotearoa New Zealand by region can be found in Dale et al. 2025 (edited chapter in Jarvie and Monks, 2025).